spring-cloud/spring-cloud-kubernetes/README.md

 Please note that by default, consuming Secrets via API (points 2 and 3 above) **is not enabled** for security reasons and it is recommend that containers share secrets via mounted volumes.

-If the secrets are found theirs data is made available to the application.
+If the secrets are found their data is made available to the application.

 **Example:**